DhruvBachani/Bookeroo/README.md

 To run the application locally:
-First ensure that you have
+First ensure that you have:
-An
-- IDE preferably IntelliJ to re-enact this readme as close as possible,
+- An IDE preferably IntelliJ to re-enact this readme as close as possible,
 - NodeJS (https://nodejs.org/en/download/)
 - Configure JAVA_HOME onto your local machine - to check, go to command prompt and type echo %JAVA_HOME% and javac -version.
 - 	In the case of Windows 10, to do this, we go to Windows searchbar -> Advanced System Setting -> System Properties Window -> Environment Variables -> New System Variable